Biblioklept/biblioklept.github.io/modlists/journey/index.md

 ### Mod Installation Advice

-1. Click the `DOWNLOAD NOW!` button (or whatever the download button is for the respective site)
+1. Click the `Download` button (or whatever the download button is for the respective site).

 > I recommend moving the downloaded files to your JOURNEY MO2 `downloads` (i.e. `JOURNEY\downloads`) folder.

-2. Once the download has finished, click the `Archive` button at the top of MO2
+2. Once the download has finished, click the `Archive` button at the top of MO2.
-3. From the new window, navigate to where the file was downloaded to and double-click it
+3. From the new window, navigate to where the file was downloaded to and double-click it.

 When downloading multiple files from the same page, you will be prompted with a box in Mod Organizer 2 with the options `Merge`, `Replace`, and `Rename`.
 You should select the `Rename` option and rename the mod to its respective file name.
 This will make MO2 install them as separate files for easier management.
 If you are updating from an old version of a mod, you should select `Replace`.
 This will delete all the files from the old version of the mod and replace them,with the ones from the new version.
 This is the only time you should use the `Replace` option, otherwise always use `Rename`.